RhysRRoss/ExecviewTest/README.md

 # ExecviewTest
-Project is dont in Python.
+Project is done in Python.

 Should be executable from a Python IDE (Pycharm was used for this development).